 In 2016, the District adopted, trained and practiced the Run Hide Fight (RHF) intruder model which is recommended by the Department of Homeland Security.
 The roll-out of this model included District training and a drill with all staff.
 Each building completed a second RHF drill and additional staff training which included talking points that could be used for student classroom presentations.

 This year, communications about RHF were shared with parents in their school’s newsletter.
-This video created by the Santa Ana Unified School District provides an overview of the Run Hide Fight model in a school.
+This video created by the Federal Way School District provides an overview of the Run Hide Fight model in a school.
 The schools will continue to work on increasing student awareness of Run Hide Fight.

 Next school year, the District plans to conduct a staff and student RHF drill, and to develop a See Something Say Something awareness campaign which will be tied to the social and emotional outcomes in the District’s Plan for Excellence.
 Awareness and training of Run Hide Fight will continue into the third year of the plan.